 When you buy an investment property you’ve got a great opportunity to grow its value and give you a good return on your money.
-Get the best from your property investment with these tips from Deborah West.
+Get the best from your property investment with tips from Deborah West.

 Standard home insurance will not cover all that you need protected in your property.
 As the landlord, injuries that are caused even by the stupidity of the occupier can potentially be âyour faultâ, so you need to protect yourself against this.